Council has several conflicts of interest. Consent Authority, landowner, co-proponent, and environmental regulator !!!

 And on November 17, 2025 four school children were engulfed by dust (of unknown composition, potentially contaminated) generated by a street sweeping bobcat during site runoff cleanup activities.

-Outside the Carruther's site entrance during Storm 1 on 30 October 2025.
+Outside the site entrance during Storm 1 on 30 October 2025.
 Approx 64mm in under half an hour.
 This is not an everyday event but it is not an unusual storm for us.

-Outside the Carruther's site entrance during Storm 2 on 15 November 2025.
+Outside the site entrance during Storm 2 on 15 November 2025.
 Approx 64mm in under an hour.
 Again, not an everyday event but not an unusual storm for us.
 Another 30mm fell overnight after this.

-Outside the Carruther's site entrance during Storm 3 on 24 November 2025.
+Outside the site entrance during Storm 3 on 24 November 2025.
 Approx 49mm in an hour.
 Again, not an everyday event but not an unusual storm for us.
 And the third in 25 days.
 It took a work crew all day to clean the mud beach off the road.

 Quote from Noosa Council project manager, Mon 1 December 2025: